pelican-eggs/eggs/game_eggs/steamcmd_servers/sonsoftheforest/README.md

-# Sons of the Forrest
+# Sons of the Forest

 ### Game Description